(Disclosure: Some of the links below may be affiliate links)

 It does not make sense!

 I hope that all this shows that you should not always trust savings rates online.
 By default, you should not compare savings rates.
-They may have been computed differently.
+People may compute it differently.
 Unless you know exactly how someone calculates his savings rate, you cannot compare against it.
 By default, you should only consider your own savings rate and not consider other’s results.

 Removing things from your expenses just does not make sense.
 It increases your savings rate, nothing more.
 And it makes you complacent since you think, wrongly, that you are saving more!